 Contrast distortion occurs along the image x-axis (camera’s baseline) but not along the y-axis.
 The strength of the contrast distortion depends on the gradient of the change in intensity within a small region of pixels.
 A sharp or significant gradient produces a more pronounced distortion in the point cloud, as seen in the image below.

 Contrast distortion only occurs along the camera’s baseline.

-Let’s look at two similar cylinders, A and B. Cylinder B has a greater difference in brightness between dark and bright areas along its body compared to cylinder A. Additionally, the intensity transition area of cylinder B is narrower, and therefore, the brightness gradient steeper.
-These two characteristics enhance the undesirable effect the contrast distortion has on the point cloud of cylinder B; the artifact gets taller and steeper.
+Let us look at two similar cylinders, A and B. Cylinder B has a greater difference in brightness between dark and bright areas along its body than cylinder A. Additionally, the intensity transition area of cylinder B is narrower, and therefore, the brightness gradient is steeper.
+These two characteristics enhance the contrast distortion’s undesirable effect on the point cloud of cylinder B; the artifact gets taller and steeper.

-Together, the different directions of reflection create a strong contrast distortion effect which can be seen as a black stripe in the second image.
-In the resulting point cloud to the right, the over-exposure along the surface of the cylinder creates a “ridge” which distorts and deforms the cylinder from its true, cylindrical shape.
+The different reflection directions create a strong contrast distortion effect, perceived as a black stripe in the second image.
+In the resulting point cloud to the right, the over-exposure along the surface of the cylinder creates a “ridge” that distorts and deforms the cylinder from its actual, cylindrical shape.

 To correct and/or remove this artifact, check out how to Deal with the contrast distortion.